Amelia-Gwen/memory-card/README.md

 # memory-card
 Basic memory card game

-This is a small personal practice project to practice OOP design principles, namely:
+This is a small personal project to practice OOP design principles, namely:

     -DRY
     -decoupling